 The Land Economy degree offers one of the best employment records across the University.
 The course’s high intellectual content and its focus on applying theory to real-world problems mean you graduate equipped with very sought-after skills.

 The Land Economy alumni association can offer valuable advice on future career options.
-Many LE graduates become chartered surveyors, while others go on to work in a wide range of professions including the City, the Civil Service, management consultancy, planning, teaching and law.
+Many Land Economy graduates become chartered surveyors, while others go on to work in a wide range of professions including the City, the Civil Service, management consultancy, planning, teaching and law.

 Course structure and content